project-ellis/ellis/README.md

 #### Debian unstable

-To get your build requirements, you just need to run:
+To take care of build requirements, you just need to run:

 ```
 sudo apt-get -y install meson ninja-build